-In order to illustrate the creation of particular GAPC mortality models and other capabilities of StMoMo, in the rest of this paper we will focus on the models summarised in Table 1.
-From now onwards, LC stands for the Lee-Carter model; CBD for the original Cairns-Blake-Dowd model; APC for the Age-Period-Cohort model of Currie (2006); RH for the cohort extension of the Lee-Carter model defined in equation (7) and proposed by Renshaw and Haberman (2006); M7 for the quadratic CBD model defined in equation (10); and PLAT for the reduced Plat model defined previously in equation (18).
+In order to illustrate the creation of particular GAPC mortality models and other capabilities of StMoMo, in the rest of this paper we will focus on the models summarized in Table 1.
+From now on, LC stands for the Lee-Carter model; CBD for the original Cairns-Blake-Dowd model; APC for the age-period-cohort model; RH for the cohort extension of the Lee-Carter model defined in Equation 7 and proposed by Renshaw and Haberman (2006); M7 for the quadratic CBD model defined in Equation 10; and PLAT for the reduced Plat model defined previously in Equation 18.
 For the sake of comparability, in all cases we will assume a Binomial distribution of deaths and use the logit function to link q{xt} to the predictor structure η{xt} .